mozilla/mig/doc/api.rst

 * Description: create a new investigator in the database
 * Authentication: X-PGPAUTHORIZATION
 * Parameters: (POST body)
         - `name`: string that represents the full name
         - `publickey`: armored GPG public key
+        - `isadmin`: specify if user should be admin, true or false
 * Response Code: 201 Created
 * Response: Collection+JSON
 * Example: (without authentication)